import matplotlib.pyplot as plt

 property, used to specify whether the control is fully visible at all times (False

-) or on mouse hover (True
+), or only on mouse hover (True

 = nz.explore(name='Polygons (adm. areas)')